 These maple dijon carrots are tangy, sweet, earthy, and crunchy.
 They feel like a nice elegant side dish that would pair great with holiday meals or a simple roasted chicken.
 Even my Italian Green Beans would be a great side if you don't mind the extra veggies on the plate.

-We love this simple carrot recipe and whether you use regular carrots or enjoy the tri-color carrots as we do, this recipe works great for both options.
+We love this simple carrot recipe and whether you use regular carrots or enjoy the glazed roasted rainbow carrots as we do, this recipe works great for both options.

 - Baby carrots